docarray/docarray/docs/datatypes/mesh/index.md

 A 3D mesh can be represented by its vertices and faces.
 Vertices are points in a 3D space, represented as a tensor of shape (n_points, 3).
 Faces are triangular surfaces that can be defined by three points in 3D space, corresponding to the three vertices of a triangle.
 Faces can be represented as a tensor of shape (n_faces, 3).
 Each number in that tensor refers to an index of a vertex in the tensor of vertices.

-In DocArray, you can load a mesh and save its vertices and faces to a Documents `.chunks` as follows:
+In DocArray, you can load a mesh and save its vertices and faces to a Document's `.chunks` as follows:

 ```python
 from docarray import Document